 Passing the test makes you a qualified driver, but you still have some steps to go and a two-year novice period ahead of you.
 Don’t treat the test like it’s the end of all learning; you’ll keep coming across new things and amassing more driving experience even after you get your full licence.
 It’s estimated that it takes over 100,000km driven to be considered an “experienced driver”.

-You won't have experienced motorway driving yet, and depending on the time of year you did most of your practice, there may well be some types of weather conditions you haven't yet driven in either.
-Every day's still a school day on the roads.
+You won’t have experienced motorway driving yet, and depending on the time of year you did most of your practice, there may be some weather conditions you haven’t yet driven in either.
+Every day’s still a school day on the roads.

 But passing the test is a momentous occasion.
-There are few questions that pops in mind.
+There are a few questions that come to mind.

-Can I drive on my own after passing my test?
+Can I drive on my own unaccompanied after passing my test?

-As you have passed the driving test you will be issued a certificate of competence.
-Only once you are in possession of a full valid driving licence are you legally allowed to drive while unaccompanied.
+As you have passed the driving test, you will be issued a certificate of competence.
+Only once you have a full valid driving licence are you legally allowed to drive while unaccompanied.